EOEPCA/deployment-guide/docs/quickstart/application-hub-deployment.md

 The Application Hub is accessed at the endpoint - [http://applicationhub.192-168-49-2.nip.io/](http://applicationhub.192-168-49-2.nip.io/).

-## Post-deployment Manual Steps
+## Post-deploy Manual Steps

-The creation and configuration of the OIDC client are now performed automatically by the scripted deployment.

-However, it remains necessary to manually configure the Groups and Users (test users `eric` and `bob`), as described in section [Post-deployment Manual Steps - Groups and Users](../eoepca/application-hub.md#groups-and-users).
+To complete the deployment, see section [Post-deployment Manual Steps](./scripted-deployment.md#post-deployment-manual-steps) of the [Scripted Deployment](./scripted-deployment.md) page.

 ## Application Hub Notes